kschuljak/TV-Show-Web-App/README.md

 ## Homepage

 ### show-search.component
-- contains the page title and searchbar functionality
+- contains the website title and searchbar functionality
 ![mtdb1](https://user-images.githubusercontent.com/47723396/183992434-b21917a9-1526-434d-9577-3d1469cc51c3.JPG)
 ##### Responsive search bar
 - search bar changes color when focused, and label migrates to the top of the input field